-35 36 Model A: Rainbow trout and temperature have no effect on growth and • 37 survival.
-38 39 Model B: Survival of size class 1 humpback chub in the Colorado River is a 40 logit linear function of rainbow trout abundance.
-Growth of all size classes in the Colorado River are logit linear functions of temperature with independent 41 42 intercepts for each size class and a shared slope (a model with different slopes 43 for each size class was considered, a posteriori, but this did not improve the 44 fit considerably).
-Model B was based on the hypotheses that temperature is a 45 primary control on growth rates and that rainbow trout mainly affect 46 humpback chub by lowering the survival of juvenile humpback chub.
-This
+- Model A: Rainbow trout and temperature have no effect on growth and survival. - Model B: Survival of size class 1 humpback chub in the Colorado River is a logit linear function of rainbow trout abundance.
+Growth of all size classes in the Colorado River are logit linear functions of temperature with independent intercepts for each size class and a shared slope (a model with different slopes for each size class was considered, a posteriori, but this did not improve the fit considerably).
+Model B was based on the hypotheses that temperature is a primary control on growth rates and that rainbow trout mainly affect humpback chub by lowering the survival of juvenile humpback chub.
+This does not mean that rainbow trout effects are solely predatory, as competition with trout could lead to lowered survival if humpback chub were forced to forage longer or in suboptimal habitat, leading to increased predation risk by species other than rainbow trout.

-······································ 1 does not mean that rainbow trout effects are solely predatory, as competition 2 with trout could lead to lowered survival if humpback chub were forced to 3 forage longer or in suboptimal habitat, leading to increased predation risk by 4 species other than rainbow trout.
-5 species other than ramoow from.
-Madal C. As in Madal D. but succeeds affairs along 1 fish is a function of 6 • Model C: As in Model B, but growth of size class 1 fish is a function of 7 rainbow trout abundance in addition to temperature.
-Rainbow trout are 8 hypothesized to affect humpback chub growth by forcing them into 9 suboptimal habitats and directly consuming food resources that might 10 otherwise be consumed by young humpback chub.
-This effect is likely to be 11 greatest in young fish because they are frequently found in nearshore 12 environments that rainbow trout also prefer.
-13 14 Model D: As in Model C, but growth of size class 2 humpback chub is also a 15 logit linear function of rainbow trout abundance in addition to temperature.
-16 17 • Model E: As in Model B, but survival of size class 1 fish is a function of 18 temperature in addition to rainbow trout abundance.
-Increased temperature is 19 expected to increase the swimming ability of juvenile humpback chub, which 20 should in turn aid them in avoiding predation by a variety of fish species in 21 the system.
-22 23 • Model F: A combination of Models C and E. 24 25 A general model structure modified from Yackulic et al. (2014) was used to fit a series of 26 mark-recapture multistate models using maximum likelihood.
-For more technical details, see 27 Yackulic et al. (2014).
-Yackulic et al. (2014) suggested three important features of humpback 28 chub movement between the Little Colorado River and Colorado River: 29 30 1.
-Juveniles out-migrate from the Little Colorado River at a different and higher 31 rate during July through September as opposed to the rest of the year, 32 rate during sury through september as opposed to the rest of the year, 33 2.
-Smaller and larger adults spawn at different rates, and 34 2.
-Smaller and larger addits spawn at different fates, and 35 3.
+- Model C: As in Model B, but growth of size class 1 fish is a function of rainbow trout abundance in addition to temperature.
+Rainbow trout are hypothesized to affect humpback chub growth by forcing them into suboptimal habitats and directly consuming food resources that might otherwise be consumed by young humpback chub.
+This effect is likely to be greatest in young fish because they are frequently found in the nearshore environments that rainbow trout also prefer. - Model D: As in Model C, but growth of size class 2 humpback chub is also a logit linear function of rainbow trout abundance in addition to temperature. - Model E: As in Model B, but survival of size class 1 fish is a function of temperature in addition to rainbow trout abundance.
+Increased temperature is expected to increase the swimming ability of juvenile humpback chub, which should in turn aid them in avoiding predation by a variety of fish species in the system. - Model F: A combination of Models C and E.

+A general model structure modified from Yackulic et al. (2014) was used to fit a series of mark-recapture multistate models using maximum likelihood.
+For more technical details, see Yackulic et al. (2014).
+Yackulic et al. (2014) suggested three important features of humpback chub movement between the Little Colorado River and Colorado River:

+- 1. Juveniles out-migrate from the Little Colorado River at a different and higher rate during July through September compared to the rest of the year, - 2.
+Smaller and larger adults spawn at different rates, and - 3.
 There is evidence for a resident Little Colorado River population.

-35 36 5.
-There is evidence for a resident Little Colorado River population.
-30 37 The models that were considered include the first two of these elements, but ignore the 38 third element.
-The third element is ignored because it would make simulations more difficult and 39 is likely to only apply to a relatively small portion of the adult population (about 15%).
-40 Moreover, since the model only considers those fish that move into the mainstem, the movement 41 dynamics of the system can be well represented without this detail.
-42 43 Monthly temperatures were calculated using data from U.S. Geological Survey (USGS) 44 gage 09383100 located on the Colorado River above the confluence with the Little Colorado 45 River.
-Rainbow trout abundance in 2012 and 2013 was calculated by averaging trip estimates 46 from the Natal Origins project within each year.
+The models that were considered include the first two of these elements, but ignore the third element.
+The third element is ignored because it would make simulations more difficult and is likely to only apply to a relatively small portion of the adult population (about 15%).
+Moreover, since the model only considers those fish that move into the mainstem, the movement dynamics of the system can be well represented without this detail.

+Monthly temperatures were calculated using data from U.S. Geological Survey (USGS) gage 09383100 located on the Colorado River above the confluence with the Little Colorado River.
+Rainbow trout abundance in 2012 and 2013 was calculated by averaging trip estimates from the Natal Origins project within each year.
 Rainbow trout estimates for 2009-2011 were back-calculated based on the relationship between the catch between RM 63.4 and RM 64.8 and the estimated abundance in the same area.